 - Regardless of the duration of the gap between the DL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the gNB, the DL transmission(s) occurs following the procedures described in Clause 4.4.3; or

-- if the gap between the DL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the gNB is more than a threshold that is determined by the gNB and is at least 8μs, the DL transmission(s) occurs following the procedures described in Clause 4.4.2..
+- if the gap between the DL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the gNB is more than a threshold that is determined by the gNB and is at least 8μs, the DL transmission(s) occurs following the procedures described in Clause 4.4.2.

+If a UE initiates a channel occupancy using the channel access procedures described in clause 4.4.1 on a channel, the UE may transmit a UL transmission(s) on the channel within the maximum Channel Occupancy Time described in Clause 4.4.1 on the channel after the UL transmission(s) initiating the channel occupancy.
+The followings are applicable to the UL transmission(s):

+- if the gap between the UL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the UE is at least 8μs, the UL transmission(s) occurs following Type 2 channel access procedures described in Clause 4.4.2 if configured among the entries provided by any of the higher layer parameters ul-AccessConfigListDCI-0-1 or ul-AccessConfigListDCI-0-2 or ul-AccessConfigListDCI-1-1 or ul-AccessConfigListDCI-1-2.- Otherwise, regardless of the duration of the gap between the UL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the UE, the UL transmission(s) occurs following Type 3 channel access procedures described in Clause 4.4.3 if configured among the entries provided by any of the higher layer parameters ul-AccessConfigListDCI-0-1 or ul-AccessConfigListDCI-0-2 or ul-AccessConfigListDCI-1-1 or ul-AccessConfigListDCI-1-2.

 Moderator’s note: This issue has been discussed for many meeting rounds and needs to be concluded.
 Companies are encouraged to provide views on whether a CR is needed to support U continuing a transmissionin a UE-initiated COT after a gap, and if so, which TP is preferred.

 In case a conclusion cannot be reached on the CRs, Alt 2 shall be chosen.